 Arthroplasty helps to relieve a wide range of spinal problems by replacing the degenerated disc with an artificial one to act in the same way as the replaced disc.
 This procedure helps preserve natural movement and allow patients to restore strength and function to the affected area after a course of physical therapy.
-This procedure is performed through the front of the neck.
-Complications can include failure of the implant or spontaneous spine fusion.

 The Cervical Artificial Disc Replacement Procedure